BiocPy/rds2py/README.md

 sce = as_SCE(rObj)
 ```

-For more use cases reading `data.frame`, `dgCMatrix`, `dgRMatrix` etc, checkout the [documentation](https://biocpy.github.io/rds2py/)
+For more use cases converting `data.frame`, `dgCMatrix`, `dgRMatrix` to Python, checkout the [documentation](https://biocpy.github.io/rds2py/).

+***If you want to add more representations, feel free to send a PR on this repository!***

 ## Developer Notes

-This project uses Cython to provide bindings from C++ to Python and tries to use the same memory space (except for strings) instead of making copy of the data.
+This project uses Cython to provide bindings from C++ to Python.
+It tries to use the same memory space (except for strings) instead of making copy of the data.

-Steps to properly setup
+Steps to setup dependencies -

 - git submodules is initialized in `extern/rds2cpp`
 - `cmake .` in `extern/rds2cpp` directory to download dependencies, especially the `byteme` library